gardeneda/DailyDiet/README.md

 the users would have access to a computer at any given point in time, and also allow them to be more motivated and sincere of using the application.

+The application will also save the data that the user has inputted, recording their basic metabolism and BMI, and also allow them to track what they have eaten, what exercises they have performed on what days.

+The user can therefore look back at previous days to see how they are doing (generically) in reaching their stated weight goal by accessing it through the menu, even if they have closed the application before.

 As of right now, my lack of proficiency in JAVA is holding me back from creating a perfect representation of what I **want** to build.
 Currently, the application is run by console-inputs, which will later be replaced by a GUI.